EduardaVigo/EduardaVigo/README.md

 - 👋 Hi, I’m @EduardaVigo
 - 👀 I’m interested in music and books :)
-- 🌱 I’m currently learning about JavaSricpt and Phyton <3
+- 🌱 I’m currently learning about Java and Phyton <3

 <!---
 EduardaVigo/EduardaVigo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.